HomeDirectoriesYour Business Listing Helps AI Pick You

 • Higher ranking in relevant search results

-• Access to more features (like posting updates or special offers)
+• Access to more features, like posting updates or special offers

 • Protection against unauthorised changes to your business information

-The verification process typically requires providing documentation that matches your business name and location, such as “business registration, invoices, or utility bills that match the name on your Business Profile,” according to Google’s verification guidelines.
+Verification usually asks for documentation that matches your business name and location, such as “business registration, invoices, or utility bills that match the name on your Business Profile,” according to Google’s verification guidelines.

-Strategic Perspective for Operations
+Strategic perspective for operations

 Based on expert discussions on Quora about typical business listings, an AI-optimised listing should include:

-• Operating hours: Complete and accurate hours including special holiday schedules
+• Operating hours: Complete and accurate hours, including special holiday schedules

 • High-quality images: Professional photos of your business, products, and services